Get insider access

 Entertainment / HTPC

-The Keychron K Pro Series is a lineup of keyboards manufactured by Keychron.
+The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] belong to Keychron's K Pro Series lineup.
 These keyboards are an upgrade from the standard Keychron K Series and feature noticeable build and design differences but retain the same wireless functionality.
-Namely, the K Pro lineup uses PBT keycaps with a unique rounded and tapered shape and departs from the gray and orange color scheme found on the K Series.
-Most of the variants in this series are also hot-swappable, meaning you can change out the switches, but they also include a toolkit so you can further modify the interior of the board.
+Namely, the upgraded lineup has higher-quality PBT keycaps with a unique rounded and tapered shape.
+These keyboards also depart from the gray and orange color scheme of the K Series.
+You can also purchase these keyboards in a hot-swappable configuration, meaning you can change out the switches without soldering—but they also include a toolkit so you can further modify your keyboard if you want.

 Our Verdict